 How we used them:

--Once the punch card was full, they earned a trip to the treasure box, lunch with the teacher, the ability to put our read aloud books in their book bins for the week, or anything great like that!
+- the ability to put our read aloud books in their book bins for the week

 Why I loved them:

--Student led and monitored (With my 1st grade students, I would assign a student to this job weekly and they were in charge of punching cards at the end of the day.
+2. Student led and monitored.
+With my 1st grade students, I would assign a student to this job weekly and they were in charge of punching cards at the end of the day.
 They LOVED it because they played teacher!

 Want to give them a try?
 Grab this FREE punch card!
 I love to copy them on a different colored cardstock for each month.
 There are 20 stars on each card—enough to cover 4 weeks of school days if you want to do a monthly system.